Gataquadrada/SpriteTube/README.md

 A: Yes.

 Q: _Can I change the script in general?_
 A: Yes.
 But I'd appreciate if you shared your customization with everyone else.
+And give credits.

 Q: _I see a lot of unused code.
 Are you adding new stuff?_
 A: Yes.
 I may send commits with placeholder code I am working on.